Stark Tech

 4 company-wide initiatives launched

-After proposing the documentation with the new standards to my managers, they were impressed to the point where they rolled out 4 company-wide initiatives to improve cross-team communication & training:
+After proposing the documentation with the new standards to my managers, they were impressed to the point where they rolled out 4 company-wide initiatives to improve cross-team communication & new hire training:

-After proposing the documentation with the new standards to my managers, they were impressed to the point where they rolled out 4 company-wide initiatives to improve cross-team communication & training:
+After proposing the documentation with the new standards to my managers, they were impressed to the point where they rolled out 4 company-wide initiatives to improve cross-team communication & new hire training:

 • Creating a new corporate trainer role